 April 26th, 2012

-On Thursday, April 26th, 2012, Sandy Hook School hosted two Skype Q&A sessions with author and illustrator Tomie DePaola, the creator of over 200 children’s books.
-According to the April 26th, 2012 edition of the Sandy Hook Connection, the video conferencing was a first for the school:
+On Thursday, April 26th, 2012, Sandy Hook School hosted two Skype Q&A sessions with Tomie DePaola, an accomplished author and illustrator known for creating over 200 children’s books.
+According to the April 26th, 2012 edition of The Sandy Hook Connection, this marked the first time the school utilized video conferencing for such an event:

-Eliza Hallaback wrote about Tomie’s time with the students of Sandy Hook in the May 4th, 2012 issue of The Newtown Bee:
+Eliza Hallabeck covered Tomie DePaola’s virtual visit with the students of Sandy Hook in the May 4th, 2012 edition of The Newtown Bee:

 Two Skype sessions were held on Tuesday to allow all second grade students at Sandy Hook School the chance to speak with Mr dePaola, and before those sessions were held, Ms Cech said a “technology trial” took place to make sure everything was set to go.